r4victor/tenthousandmeters/content/blog/python_bts_12.md

     run_event_loop()
 ```

 Here we first register an `accept()` callback on the listening socket.
-This callback in turn accepts clients and registers a `recv_and_send()` callback on every client socket.
+This callback accepts new clients and registers a `recv_and_send()` callback on every client socket.
 The core of the program is the **event loop** – an infinite loop that, on every iteration, selects ready sockets and calls the corresponding callbacks.

+The event loop solution works fine.
+Its main disadvantage compared to the multi-threaded solutions is that you have to structure the code in a weird, callback-centered way.
+The code in our example doesn't look so bad, but this is in part because we do not handle all the things properly.
+For example, writing to a socket may block if the write queue is full, so we should also check whether the socket is ready for writing before calling `sendall()`.
+This means that the `recv_and_send()` function must be decomposed into two functions.
+The problem would be even more apparent if we were to implement something beyond the  primitive "echo" protocol.

+OS threads do not impose a callback style programming on us, yet they provide concurrency.
+How is that possible?
+The key here is the ability of the OS to suspend and resume thread execution.
+If we'd have functions that can be suspended and resumed like OS threads, we could write concurrent single-threaded code.
+And you know what?
+Pyhon allows us to write such functions.

+## Generators and coroutines